ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Running Containers

-`docker-compose` is a command line tool and configuration file that uses YAML.
+`docker-compose` is a command line tool and configuration file.
 It was never designed for production.
 You should use it for local development and test automation.
-For production, you are better off using a production grade orchestrator like Docker Swarm over docker-compose -- [here's why](https://github.com/BretFisher/ama/issues/8).
+For production, you are better off using a production grade orchestrator like Docker Swarm -- [here's why](https://github.com/BretFisher/ama/issues/8).

 With `docker-compose` we can run a collection of containers with one command.
 It makes running multiple containers far easier especially when containers have relationships and depend on one another.